hashicorp/vagrant/docs/getting-started/boxes.md

 the rails box was created completely with Vagrant provisioning.

 Vagrant supports adding boxes from both the local filesystem and an HTTP URL.
-Beginning running the following command so it can begin downloading while box installation is covered in more detail:
+Begin running the following command so it can begin downloading while box installation is covered in more detail:

 {% highlight bash %}
 $ vagrant box add getting_started http://files.vagrantup.com/getting_started.box
 {% endhighlight %}

 Installed boxes reside in ~/.vagrant/boxes, and they are global to the current vagrant installation.
 This means that once the rails box has been added, it can be used by multiple projects at the same time.
 Each project uses the box as a _base_ only, so once the project VM is created, modifications can be made without affecting other projects which may use the same box.